craftcms/docs/docs/commerce/4.x/tax.md

 ## Tax Rates

 A tax rate is a simple percentage that may be applied to relevant cart items.
-The rate is only applied to an item when that item’s tax category and tax zone qualify it for the rate.
+The rate is only applied when an item’s tax category and tax zone qualify it for the rate.

 Commerce does not add any tax rates by default; you’ll need to explicitly create any that you’d like to be available.